RayDanks/pyForeCA/README.md

 ```
 output = foreca_obj.run(series)
 ```
-Your series is expected to be a multivariate time series.
-If the number of components (n_comp) is not passed to the object, then it is inferred from the series.
+Your series is expected to be a multivariate (multi-column) time series.
 Currently Pandas DataFrames and Numpy Arrays are supported as multivariate inputs.

 The output is in the form of a Pandas DataFrame with all relevant results and components.